tinnytintin10/hivVisualizations/README.md

 ## Data Ingestion

 These individual files are then ingested by `Filebeat` and indexed into the specified index in `Elasticsearch.` Currently unable to specify multiple inputs in the `filebeats.yml` config file with multiple indexing targets.
-We have created this issue #1 to explore this issue further.
+We have created [this issue](https://github.com/tinnytintin10/hivVisualizations/issues/1) to explore this issue further.
 The current workaround is to ingest each folder one at a time by updating the config file for that respective folder and desired index name.

 You would like to use our filebeat, we have included it in the `json_data` folder.